Whatnot Listing & Show Prep: How to Maximize Your Live Sales

 Pre-Show Listings: Do the Work Before You Go Live

-Whatnot gives you two listing types: Quality listings (full details, multiple photos, attributes) and Temporary listings (minimal info, created quickly during a show, expire when the show ends).
+Whatnot gives you two listing types: Quality listings (full details, multiple photos, attributes) and Temporary listings (minimal info, created quickly mid-show, expire when the show ends).
 Quality listings take more time.
 They're also dramatically more effective.

 Why Quality Listings Matter

 The first version in each pair includes the exact terms a buyer would search.
-The second version reads like a social media caption.
+The second reads like a social media caption.
 One gets found.
 The other doesn't.

 Photos and Presentation